 - 1. School day.
-All contests between two or more schools shall be scheduled outside of the students' regular school day for the host school, unless approved by the building principal and the KPSAA Executive Secretary. - 4.
-Borough Cross Country Running Race will be held midweek (Tuesday) and the race will be a distance of 3 kilometers. - 5.
-Borough tournaments.
+All contests between two or more schools shall be scheduled outside of the students' regular school day for the host school, unless approved by the building principal and the KPSAA Executive Secretary. - 2.
 Borough tournaments will be held in cross-country running, Nordic skiing and track and field.
 Borough Tournaments were developed for the benefit of student athletes and the schools involved.
 Schools with teams in these three sports shall participate in the Borough meets.
 Borough tournaments may not begin before 9:00 a.m.
-This includes pre-event sponsors' meetings. - 6.
-Priorities.
-Schedule conference commitments first, Peninsula non-conference schools on a home/away biannual basis second, and then include other contests.

-C. Specific Sport Schedule Limits (excluding regional and state tournaments)
+This includes pre-event sponsors' meetings. - 3.
+Schedule conference commitments first, Peninsula non-conference schools on a home/away bi-annual basis second, and then include other contests. - C. Specific Sport Schedule Limits (excluding regional and state tournaments)

-Sport Number of Event
+Sport Number of Events

 Basketball 22

 "C" Basketball 15

 Baseball 22

 Softball 22

 Cross-country running 10

 Nordic skiing 15

 Football 1 per week

 "C" Football 6

 Soccer 16

 Hockey 22

 Swimming/Diving 15

 Track and Field 10

 Volleyball 22

 "C" Volleyball 20

 Wrestling 24 weigh-ins